 In towns all along the Riviera, graceful buildings from the turn-of-the-last-century line the harborfront — reminders of the belle époque.
 It was literally the "beautiful age," when the world seemed to revolve around the upper class and indulgence with abandon was a lifestyle.

 A prime example of belle époque luxury is the majestic Hôtel Negresco, overlooking the grand Mediterranean promenade of Nice.
-The hotel offers some of the city's most expensive beds and the chance to step back into that age of extreme refinement.
+The hotel offers some of the city's most expensive beds and the chance to step back into that age of ultimate refinement.
 Its exquisite Royal Salon combines belle époque grace with engineering by the great French architect Gustav Eiffel.
-The chandelier is made of 16,000 pieces of crystal.
+The chandelier is made of more than 16,000 pieces of crystal.
 It was built in France for the Russian czar's Moscow palace…but, because of the Bolshevik Revolution, he couldn't take delivery.

-Picasso enjoyed the good life in Antibes.
+Picasso also enjoyed the good life in Antibes.
 In 1946, 65-year-old Pablo Picasso was reborn.
 World War II was over, and Picasso could finally escape the gray skies and gray uniforms of Nazi-occupied Paris.
 Enjoying worldwide fame and the love of 23-year-old Françoise Gilot, he moved to Antibes.
 He painted like a madman, spent mornings swimming in the Mediterranean, evenings partying with friends, and late nights painting again.

 Ever-restless, Picasso had finally found his Garden of Eden...his joy of life.
-In Antibes' Picasso Museum, his painting Joie de Vivre shows the painter's flower-child — Françoise.
+In Antibes' Picasso Museum, his Joie de Vivre shows the painter's flower-child — Françoise.
 She kicks up her heels and dances across a Riviera beach.
 Flute-playing satyrs, centaurs, and fauns announce the newfound freedom of a newly liberated France and a newly liberated Picasso.

 After decades in the city, Picasso rediscovered the joys of village life.
 Shopping at the Antibes market, he'd return home and turn groceries into masterpieces.
 With his distinct Cubist style, he captured sunbathers...and munching locals.
 He was fascinated with the simple life of fishermen.
-Here on the Riviera, like so many others, Picasso found a pagan paradise, where civilized people could let their hair down and indulge in simple, animal pleasures.
+Here on the Riviera, like so many others, Picasso found a pagan paradise, where civilized people could let their hair down and indulge in simple pleasures.

-Successful travel, like a bouillabaisse, is the happy result of good things coming together.
+Travel, like a bouillabaisse, is the happy result of good things coming together.
 For the French Riviera, take a variety of beach towns, spice with modern art, toss in a pinch of history, sprinkle in some market fun, and let simmer under the Mediterranean sun.